JamesKBowler/fxcollect/README.md

 6. Create a logs folder in the root directory
  `$ mkdir ~/fxcmminer/fxcmminer_v1.0/logs`

-7. Set the system time zone to EST, this is important as all data on FXCM servers are stored in EST.
+7. Set the system time zone to America/New_York, this is important as all data on FXCM servers are stored in America/New_York time zone.
- `$ sudo timedatectl set-timezone EST`
+ `$ sudo timedatectl set-timezone America/New_York`

 8. To start the process just execute:
  `$ python ~/fxcmminer/fxcmminer_v1.0/engine.py`